A note on the relationship between the Graphical Traveling Salesman Polyhedron, the Symmetric Traveling Salesman Polytope, and the Metric Cone: Proof

 \section{Proof}

 We start with showing that $P_n\subset (S_n+C_n^\polar)\cap \RR_+^\Esetn$.
-While $P_n\subset \RR_+^\Esetn$ holds trivially, $P_n\subset S_n+C_n^\polar$, follows from an argument of \cite{NadRina93}, which we reproduce here for the sake of completeness.
+While $P_n\subset \RR_+^\Esetn$ holds trivially, $P_n\subset S_n+C_n^\polar$ follows from an argument of \cite{NadRina93}, which we reproduce here for the sake of completeness.

-Let $x\in\ZZ_+^\Esetn$ define an edge multi-set of a connected Eulerian multi-graph $G$ with vertex set $[n]$.
+Let $x\in\ZZ_+^\Esetn$ be a the characteristic vector of the edge multi-set of a connected Eulerian multi-graph $G$ with vertex set $\Vset{n}$.
 We prove by induction on the number $m$ of edges of $G$, that $x$ can be written as a sum of a cycle and a number of vectors~\eqref{eq:shortcut}.
 If $m=n$, then there is nothing to prove.
 Let $m\ge n+1$.
 There exists a vertex $w$ of degree at least four in $G$.
 We distinguish two cases.
-If the graph $G\setminus w$ has at least two connected components, let $u$ and $v$ be two neighbors of $w$ in distinct components of $G\setminus w$.
-Then, replacing the edges $uw$ and $wv$ of $G$ with the new edge $uv$ gives a connected Eulerian multi-graph $G'$ with fewer edges than $G$.
-The change in the vector $x$ amounts to subtracting the expression\eqref{eq:shortcut}: $x' = x-(\chi^{uw} + \chi^{wv} - \chi^{uv})$.
-By induction, we conclude that $x'$, and hence $x$, can be written as a sum of a cycle and a number of vectors~\eqref{eq:shortcut}.
+The easy case occurs when $G\setminus w$ is still connected.
+Here, we let $u$ and $v$ be two arbitrary (possibly identical) neighbors of $w$.
+By either replacing the edges $uw$ and $wv$ of $G$ with the new edge $uv$, if $u\ne v$, or deleting $uw$ and $wv$, if $u=v$, one obtains a connected Eulerian multi-graph $G'$ with fewer edges than $G$.
+The change in the vector $x$ amounts to subtracting the expression~\eqref{eq:shortcut}: $x' = x-(\chi^{uw} + \chi^{wv} - \chi^{uv})$, if $u\ne v$, and $x' = x-(\chi^{uw} + \chi^{wv}$, if $u=v$.
+In the slightly more difficult case when the graph $G\setminus w$ has at least two connected components, we can let $u$ and $v$ be two neighbors of $w$ in distinct components of $G\setminus w$.
+This makes sure that the graph $G'$ is still connected.
+We conclude by induction that $x'$, and hence $x$, can be written as a sum of a cycle and a number of vectors~\eqref{eq:shortcut}.